ire-mide1/Iremide_Oyelaja_Hamoye_StageB/README.md

 # Iremide_Oyelaja_Hamoye_StageB_Using Linear-Regression
-This contains the code to the stage B
+This contains the code to the stage B using linear regression model